MarkHoeber/get_started_sphinx/source/part-3.rst

 ********
 Puppies
 ********
-There should always be puppies involved.
+.. |TSABP| replace:: There should always be puppies

+"|TSABP|" involved.

 .. image:: latte.jpg
   :width: 500